randallreedjr/roth-ira/README.md

 ```

 ## Version Note
-roth-ira follows semantic versioning.
+roth_ira follows semantic versioning.
 New with version 1.0.0, year is no longer an optional parameter and must be specified.
 Additionally, implementation has shifted from module methods to class instance methods.